Director Cheatle Resigns And State Police Testimony

 His stage was right in front of that.

-And you can see a window here that is absolutely gonna obstruct the view to be able to look to the 20 or 30 different barn structures, the cattle building, the sheep building, the hog building, the rodeo arena by the pond, the many structures or 50 buildings within a 500 yard radius of where President Trump was at.
+And you can see a window here that is absolutely going to obstruct the view to be able to look to the 20 or 30 different barn structures, the cattle building, the sheep building, the hog building, the rodeo arena by the pond, the many structures.

 So many vulnerabilities.

-I believe a casement window would present a tactical concern for full field.
+A casement window would present a tactical concern for full field.

-And and I understand potentially, you know, this was air conditioning on top of this second story building, wasn't it?
+And I understand potentially, you know, this was air conditioning on top of this second story building wasn't, so maybe that was a consideration.

 Is that correct?

-That was Secret Services plan.
+That was Secret Service's plan.

 Correct.

-Ultimately it's on this on Secret Service for that plan.
+It's on Secret Service for that plan.

 All right.

-My question is if it's their plan, did they not indicate that someone had to stay manned in that location?
+My question is, if it's their plan, did they not indicate that someone had to stay manned in that location?

-Because we're being told that when the two officers, local PD were trying to lift this.
+Because we're being told that when the two officers, local PD, were trying to lift this.

 Was it state police?

-Was it Butler uh police department?
+Was it Butler Police Department?

 Who was it?

-To get a look at the gentleman, and he turns his gun and then they dropped off the building.
+Sales on the opposite side to get a look at the gentleman, and he turns his gun and then they dropped off the building.

-This would have been a perfect opportunity, someone to be on the radio, they could have taken him out from this location.
+They could have taken him out from this location.

 Did the Secret Service plan not include directives from staying in those positions?